-We’ve recently been getting a lot of questions about floor bubbling.
+We’ve recently been getting a lot of questions about laminate floor bubbling.
 The questions range from what causes it, to how to fix it.
-We’re here to help you prevent and fix floor bubbles and buckling with this article!
+We’re here to help you prevent and fix floor bubbles with this article!

-The wood materials in the laminate flooring expand and contract with moisture.
-Humidity is one of the ways that moisture can be introduced into your flooring.
-The amount of moisture in the air can cause your laminate to change widths.
+If a floor is buckling or swelling, the amount of moisture in the air is most likely too high.
 Manufacturers generally recommend that you install your laminate flooring in no more than 60% humidity and no less than 30% humidity.
 Keeping your humidity within these levels ensures your floor is protected from too much moisture in the air.

 - Remove moldings to prepare to replace the flooring